QR codes for innovative learning possibilities in the classroom

 #2 Are there any types of QR codes?

-In the case of Dynamic, one can update the information behind the QR code anytime, without having to change the code.
+In the case of dynamic QR Codes, one can update the information behind the QR code anytime, without having to change the code.
 In the case of library book updates, dynamic QR codes can be used.

 #3 Aren’t too many QR codes of the same type confusing to students?